Open Accessibility Menu

 History

-Serving the Community for 70+ Years
+Serving the Community for 75 Years

-Medical Center Hospital (MCH) has provided care to the Permian Basin for more than 70 years.
+Medical Center Hospital (MCH) has provided care to the Permian Basin for 75 years.
 Opening December 5th, 1949 as an 85-bed community hospital, MCH met an important need for Odessa.
 Through the years, MCH has expanded and added services and technology to meet the community's growing needs.
 Today, MCH has grown into a 402-bed Level III Trauma Center with more than 2,000 employees and more than 450 providers.

 A Hospital is Born